 An electric skateboard “means a wheeled device that has a floorboard designed to be stood upon when riding that is no more than 60 inches long and 18 inches wide, is designed to transport only 1 person at a time, has an electrical propulsion system with power of no more than 2,500 watts, and has a maximum speed on a paved level surface of not more than 25 miles per hour.
 An electric skateboard may have handlebars and, in addition to having an electrical propulsion system with power of no more than 2,500 watts, may be designed to also be powered by human propulsion.”
 (MCL 257.13f)

 It certainly sounds imprecise, but I am not alone in reaching the legal conclusion that “electric scooters” and “electric skateboards” can be used interchangeably for purposes of discussing the applicable scooter laws in Michigan.

-In a September 16, 2019, article, “E-scooters are fast, unregulated and all over Detroit.
-What could go wrong?,” Bridge said the following about electric scooters:
+In its article, “E-scooters are fast, unregulated and all over Detroit.
+What could go wrong?,” Bridge Michigan said the following about electric scooters:

 - They are “essentially electric skateboards with handlebars that can cruise up to 15 mph at the touch of a button.”

 - They are “[o]fficially regulated under the newly amended Michigan Vehicle Code as ‘electric skateboards with handlebars.’”

 Similarly, in an October 15, 2018, “Report of Motorized Electric Scooters,” the Director of the Detroit City Council’s Legislative Policy Division explained:

 “In an attempt to regulate the use of electric scooters in Michigan, the State has passed legislation addressing the matter.
 The Michigan Motor Vehicle Code defines the electric scooter under MCL 257.13f [which is the statutory definition of an “electric skateboard”].”

 The Detroit City Council’s interpretation squares with that of the Detroit Greenways Coalition: